rsnchzl/election-1/README.md

   <h2>2.
 Installation and setup</h2>

 </div>
-  First, we need to install the .7z file available [here](https://www.vulnhub.com/entry/election-1,503/) and extract it to get the .ova file.
+  First, we need to install the .7z file available [here](https://www.vulnhub.com/entry/election-1,503/)and extract it to get the .ova file.
 When we have the .ova file we just need to open it to import it into VirtualBox, VMware or your favourite platform.
 Once imported we must make sure that the network adapter is in bridge mode.
 Now we can start with the enumeration phase.